LiveIntent/live-connect/README.md

 ## Quick start
 To quickly get started with the LiveConnect module, perform the following steps via the command line interface.

-- Installation: Begin by installing the module using npm.
+- Installation: Begin by installing the dependencies using npm.
 Run the following command: `npm install`.
 - Code Formatting: Ensure your code adheres to the provided eslint file for consistent formatting.
 Use the command `npm run fix-js` to automatically format your code.
 - Unit Testing: Validate the functionality of your code by running the unit tests.
 Execute the command `npm run test:unit` to initiate the tests.
 - Integration Testing: Verify the integration of LiveConnect by running the integration tests against a dockerized Chrome browser.
 Use the command `npm run test:it:docker:chrome` to perform these tests.